willchrisjr/network-debugging-tool/README.md

 Note: For methods other than GET, you might need to provide headers and data, which we'll implement in future updates.

+### Ping

+To ping a host:
+python main.py ping google.com

+To specify the number of ping requests:

+python main.py ping google.com --count 8

+### Traceroute

+To perform a traceroute to a host:

+python main.py traceroute google.com

+Note: The traceroute command might require administrative privileges on some systems.